 Magnesium and Asthma

-Reviewed by: HU Medical Review Board | Last reviewed: June 2023
+Reviewed by: HU Medical Review Board | Last reviewed: August 2024 | Last updated: August 2024

-Magnesium is sometimes used to treat severe asthma attacks in the emergency department (ED) and hospital setting.
+Magnesium is sometimes used to treat severe asthma attacks in the emergency department (ED) and hospital settings.
 It can open up the airway and reduce inflammation.
 Doctors only use magnesium when quick-relief drugs for asthma have not worked.1

 Regular magnesium dietary supplements may improve asthma control.
 But there is not much evidence that they are helpful.
 And too much magnesium can cause side effects.
 Talk to your doctor before taking magnesium supplements.2